ericktai/pm-proxy/README.md

-Making StackMob cross domain calls without CORS
+Making StackMob cross domain calls with postMessage, not CORS
 ========

 ## Overview